msalemcode/commercial-marketplace-solutions/azure-application-samples/ama-aks-helm/README.md

-# The Demo is no longer valid.
+# This Demo is no longer valid.
 Today to deploy helm chart, ISV MUST USE CONTAINER OFFER to deploy helm solution to AKS.
 Please refer to [Managed Application with Container offer demo](../../container-offer-samples/container-azure-app-bundle/azure-app-with-one-cnab/)